am1t/plugin-post-stats/README.md

 ### Installing the plug-in

-The plugiin is avialble in the Micro.blog Plug-in directory.
+The plugi-in is avialble in the Micro.blog Plug-in directory.
 Just make sure you are logged in to your account, go to the "Plug-ins" section and click "Find Plug-ins".
 Install "Posts Stats by @amit".

 Once installed, you should see a new Menu entry for "Stats" pointing to `/stats`. **Note** that the first run may take some time to display the correct stats.